iamkrishnagupta/ExamQuery/README.md

 - Take dynamic mock tests for various exams, including the UPSC Civil Services Prelims
 - Each mock test includes 100 questions, 200 marks, and a 120-minute time limit
 - Tests are generated dynamically, ensuring a unique experience every time
+- Pause and resume tests according to convenience settings
+- Get detailed report of the results

 ### Personalized Study Plans